LUKIERAN/lukieran/README.md

 ## ✩ **Character LIST, ect.**
 * I heavily Kin Nico di Angelo, Dan Heng and Ardashir
-* I also kin Zhongli and Dan Feng
+* I also kin Zhongli, Dan Feng, and Liu Xiao
 * **Yume Characters:** Vedrfolnir (Genshin Impact) with my OC Song Feng.
 Tragodia (Arknights) or Logos (Arknights) with my OC Perish.
 * **Ships that I’m okay to interact with:** ArdaminA, Chili (Friends only), Haikaveh (Strictly Friends only), Caeheng, Renfeng (Friends only), ShiGuang (Link Click), JaeXiao (Link Click), other ships, whisper if unsure (directed at friends and strangers).